ivpn/ivpn.net/src/content/pages/knowledgebase/linux/linux-how-can-i-circumvent-vpn-censorship-by-masking-the-vpn-traffic.md

     sudo apt-get install python2.7 python-pip python-dev build-essential
     ```

+    If `python-dev` is not available, try `python2-dev`.

-2. Install Obfsproxy:
+1. Install Obfsproxy:

     ```
     pip install obfsproxy
     ```

-3. For Obfsproxy our servers listen to port TCP 5145.
-Open [.ovpn config file](/openvpn-config) you use to connect with any text editor and adjust line 3 from `proto udp` to `proto tcp` & port in the line 4 from `2049` to `5145`.
-    Resolve the server name specified in line 4:
+    or
     ```
-    nslookup xx.gw.ivpn.net
+    pip2  install obfsproxy
     ```

-    and replace `xx.gw.ivpn.net` with the IP address from the output.
+1. Generate an [OpenVPN configuration file](https://www.ivpn.net/openvpn-config) choosing **Protocol / Port** = any `TCP` port and **Hostnames or IP addresses** = `Use IP addresses`.
+Choose whichever location and DNS setting you prefer and whicheven OpenVPN version your device supports.

+1. Single-hop connections use TCP port `5145` for obfsproxy and the port in the generated file needs to adjusted.
+Open the .ovpn configuration file from the generator with any text editor and change the port on line 4 to `5145`.

-3. In the same .ovpn file add the following lines in the bottom:
+1. In the same .ovpn file add the following lines in the bottom:

     ```
     socks-proxy-retry